 Here’s a recipe that I got from a local TV show called Good Things Utah.
 It was a recipe that was from viewer Pat Warner.
-It is one of the few was my family will eat corn tortillas, which I love.
+It is one of the few ways my family will eat corn tortillas, which I love.
 It is now a family favorite.

-1/2 to 1 pound ground beef (I use the 1 pd)
+- ½ to 1 pound ground beef (I use the 1 pd)

-1/4 cup onion, chopped
+- ¼ cup onion, chopped

-1 can (10-3/4 ounces) condensed cream of mushroom soup
+- 1 (10¾ oz) can cream of mushroom soup

-1 can (10 ounces) enchilada sauce
+- 1 (10 oz) can enchilada sauce

-1/2 cup milk
+- ½ cup milk

-Vegetable oil (I use canola)
+- Vegetable oil (I use canola)

-8 - 10 corn tortillas
+- 8 - 10 corn tortillas

-2-1/2 to 3 cups finely shredded cheddar cheese, divided
+- 2-1/2 to 3 cups finely shredded cheddar cheese, divided

 - In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.